IndigoTeddy13/FastAPI_FullStack_v1/README.md

 # TestingFastAPIv1
-My first attempt at building a fullstack app for FastAPI.
+My first attMy first fullstack app with FastAPI as a backend.
+Two frontends (NGINX for HTML/CSS/JS, and Svelte).
+MongoDB as a database.
+Dockerized. empt at building a fullstack app for FastAPI.

 ## Tech Stack
 * Backend: FastAPI